hyessy98/capstone-arc-eviction/README.md

 # Emory QTM Capstone: Atlanta Regional Commission (ARC) - Eviction
 ![Logo](/images/QTM_Logo.png)

-Our capstone project aims to identify the top five factors most highly associated with eviction on a census tract level for the five counties (Clayton, Cobb, Dekalb, Fulton, and Gwinnett) in the Atlanta region.
+This capstone project was aimed to identify the top five factors most highly associated with eviction on a census tract level for the five counties (Clayton, Cobb, Dekalb, Fulton, and Gwinnett) in the Atlanta region.

 ## Contents
 - [Motivation](#motivation)